Josquin des Prez: Birth and background

-Josquin was born in the French-speaking area of Flanders, in modern-day northeastern France or Belgium.
+Josquin was born somewhere in what is now northeastern France or Belgium.
 (Note: Modern scholarship differs in how it describes Josquin's nationality; his exact birthplace is unknown, and determining nationalities for 15th-century composers is problematic in general.
 He is known to have been born somewhere in French-speaking Flanders.
 The musicologist Gustave Reese contends that "By far the greater number of [Josquin's] secular compositions have French texts.
 Culturally and legally Josquin was a Frenchman".
 As such, sources such as Patrick Macey, Jeremy Noble, Jeffrey Dean and Reese in Grove Music Online call him a "French composer".
 The musicologist Nanie Bridgman notes that Josquin succeeded Ockeghem in leading the 'Netherland[ish] Style', but also that Josquin and his contemporaries united that school with the "very different world of French music", resulting in what scholars call the Franco-Flemish School.
 Some sources refer to him as 'Franco-Flemish'.)
 Despite his association with Condé in his later years, Josquin's own testimony indicates that he was not born there.
 The only firm evidence for his birthplace is a later legal document in which Josquin described being born beyond Noir Eauwe, meaning 'Black Water'.
 This description has puzzled scholars, and there are various theories on which body of water is being referred to.
 L'Eau Noire river in the Ardennes has been proposed, and there was a village named Prez there, though the musicologist David Fallows contends that the complications surrounding Josquin's name make a surname connection irrelevant, and that the river is too small and too far from Condé to be a candidate.
 Fallows proposes a birthplace near the converging Escaut and Haine rivers at Condé, preferring the latter since it was known for transporting coal, perhaps fitting the "Black Water" description.
 (Note: If the Haine theory from Fallows is correct, that would mean Josquin was born in the County of Hainaut, which would fit with a 1560 verse by the poet Pierre de Ronsard that describes him as such.)
 Other theories include a birth near Saint-Quentin, Aisne, due to his early association with the Collegiate Church of Saint-Quentin, or in the small village of Beaurevoir, which is near the Escaut, a river that may be referred to in an acrostic in his later motet Illibata Dei virgo nutrix.